Eurydia/project-structogram-builder-online-docs/docs/03-supported-syntax.md

 From Wikipedia's article on Nassi–Shneiderman diagram:

-> "The loop allows the program to loop one or a set of processes until a particular condition is fulfilled.
+> "The loop allows the program to loop one or a set of processes until a particular condition is fulfilled."

 The project supports two types of loops: test-first loops and test-last loops, each differing in the sequence of executed steps.